Jim writes: Do you need a perc test if there is sewer hookup at the road? Also, is there such a thing as a well test also?

 Steve Bliss, of BuildingAdvisor.com, responds: There is no need for a perc test if you are tying into a municipal sewer system.
 There will be a cost to tie in, however, so you might want to check with the town for an estimate of the hookup fees.
 You may also need to pay for some of the trenching and piping to your house.

 Unfortunately, there is no similar test for a well other than to drill a well and then test the well yield and water quality.
 Experienced local well drillers can usually give you a pretty good idea of the typical well depth, yield, and water quality in your area.
+Wells in surrounding properties are a good indication of what you can expect.
 You can also pay a hydrologist for a more scientific answer based on his knowledge of the local aquifer and geology, and any groundwater maps that may exist for your area.
 You may also be able to get this help for free or a nominal fee from a local or state dept. of water resources.